ml-cube/LibreClinica/docs/manuals/administrator-manual.md

 # Configuring 2-factor authentication (APPLICATION)

-The following workflow describes the procedure how _LibreClinica_ users can activate their account for 2-factor authentication.
+The following workflow describes the procedure how _I3LUNG_ users can activate their account for 2-factor authentication.

 Just log in to the system and click on _Tasks_ -> _Update Profile_.
 When switching _Authentication Type_ to _2-Factor Authentication_ the _QR-Code_ button gets visible.
 Click it to generate the QR code and scan it with your authenticator app on your mobile device.
 When successfully scanned the changes have to be confirmed by pressing _Confirm Profile Changes_ to finally update your profile changes.